canonical/ubuntu-server-documentation/docs/explanation/common-multipath-tasks-and-procedures.md

 (common-multipath-tasks-and-procedures)=
-# Common multipath tasks and procedures
+# Common tasks and procedures

 This section shows examples of common configuration procedures and tasks.
 Before moving on with this section it's a good idea to read or be familiar with the topics in these pages: